Page Field Army Airfield: III Fighter Command

 In January 1943, the 53d Fighter Group was moved to Page Field from Sixth Air Force in Panama.
 From this point on, the mission of the base became the training of replacement single-engine fighter pilots.
-Aircraft used for training consisted of P-39 Airacobras and later, P-47 Thunderbolts and P-40 Warhawks.
-P-51 Mustangs began to arrive in early 1945 as well.
+Aircraft used for training consisted of Bell P-39 Airacobras and later, Republic P-47 Thunderbolts and Curtiss P-40 Warhawks.
+North American P-51 Mustangs began to arrive in early 1945 as well.

 Pilots received about 80–90 hours of flight training, the number of hours was based on the needs overseas by the combat units.
 Some pilots received perhaps 60 hours.
 They initially received orientation flights in a basic trainer, then an advanced AT-6 Texans and then were checked out on the P-39.
 The major part of their flight instruction included aerobatics, gunnery practice at Buckingham Field, and formation flying.

 By 1944, Page Field was in full swing, and the base population in January was 276 officers and 1,393 enlisted.
 By 1944 the P-39 had been phased out and the pilots were using the Republic P-47 Thunderbolt.
 Later a less capable aircraft, the Curtiss P-40 arrived and trainees split their time of both aircraft.
 On 1 May 1944 the 53d Fighter Group was inactivated and replaced by the Page Replacement Training Unit (PRTU), which was part of an administrative change by Third Air Force to streamline the organization of the base.

 Compared to the training bases, Page Field was a small facility.
 Buckingham Field, located about four miles east had a total area of 83,000 acres and had over 16,000 men and women assigned.
 The smallness of the facility was the main reason that Page Field was classified as a sub-base of MacDill Field; later Sarasota Army Airfield.
 As a result, Page did not receive the same level of attention from Third Air Force as a base operating under its own authority.

 A significant change in the training program took place in March 1945 with the arrival of the P-51D Mustang.
 The P-51s replaced the obsolete P-40s, and was a state-of-the-art fighter.